Salmon candy has become my new favorite road food. And while it looks like regular smoked salmon, it’s not.

 - 1 cup maple syrup or birch syrup

 - Mix the salt and brown sugar together.
 Find a lidded container large enough to hold the salmon; a big tupperware works well.
 Lay down a layer of the salt/sugar mixture about 1/4 inch deep.
 Put a layer of salmon down on this, skin side up.
 Cover the salmon with more salt/sugar mixture.
 If you need a second layer of salmon, make sure the layer of salt and sugar between them is thick enough so that the pieces of salmon are not touching.
 Basically you are burying the salmon in salt and sugar.
-Cover and let cure in the fridge at least 8 hours, and overnight is better.
+Cover and let cure in the fridge at least 2 hours, and up to overnight.
+The longer the cure the saltier it will be; I cure for 6 to 8 hours.

 - Remove the salmon from the cure, which will have become a slurry, and briefly rinse the fish under cold water.
 Pat dry with a paper towel and set the salmon on a drying rack skin side down.
 Let this dry in a breezy place for 2 hours.
 I put the racks under a ceiling fan near an open window with another fan blowing at the fish from the side.
 You are doing this to form a pellicle on the salmon, which helps it smoke properly.
 Don’t skip this step!